Weather Warnings for the Panhandle

-The National Weather Service in Cheyenne has issued a * Severe Thunderstorm Warning for...
-Southeastern Box Butte County in the Panhandle of Nebraska...
-Northeastern Morrill County in the Panhandle of Nebraska... * Until 700 PM MDT. * At 625 PM MDT, a severe thunderstorm was located 9 miles west of Alliance, moving east at 30 mph.
-HAZARD...60 mph wind gusts and penny size hail.
-SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include...
-Alliance, Wild Horse Butte, Berea and Alliance Airport.
+The National Weather Service in Cheyenne has issued a * Tornado Warning for...
+West central Dawes County in the Panhandle of Nebraska...
+Northeastern Sioux County in the Panhandle of Nebraska... * Until 600 PM MDT. * At 535 PM MDT, a severe thunderstorm capable of producing a tornado was located 9 miles southeast of Montrose, or 29 miles west of Chadron, moving southeast at 25 mph.
+HAZARD...Tornado and quarter size hail.
+SOURCE...Radar indicated rotation.
+IMPACT...Flying debris will be dangerous to those caught without shelter.
+Mobile homes will be damaged or destroyed.
+Damage to roofs, windows, and vehicles will occur.
+Tree damage is likely. * This dangerous storm will be near...
+Crawford and Whitney Lake around 600 PM MDT.
+Other locations impacted by this tornadic thunderstorm include Whitney.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
-For your protection move to an interior room on the lowest floor of a building.
+TAKE COVER NOW!
+Move to a basement or an interior room on the lowest floor of a sturdy building.
+Avoid windows.
+If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.

 Leave a Reply